-If you ask me, I think these tri-coloured volcanic lakes should be listed as one of the seven natural wonders of the world.
-With the periodical and unpredictable changing of colours, the magic and magnanimity of the Kelimutu Volcanic Lakes only reinforce the power of mother nature.
+If you ask me, I think these tri-colored volcanic lakes should be listed as one of the seven natural wonders of the world.
+With the periodical and unpredictable changing of colors, the magic and magnanimity of the Kelimutu Volcanic Lakes only reinforce the power of mother nature.

 You really have to see it to believe it.